Updated May 25, 2023

 Everyone cannot visit Tenement, so the Museum has organized digital exhibits for you to explore and learn everything.
 In the digital exhibit, you can find objects left behind by the resident immigrants, like cards, pens, fuses, hammers, and small articles of daily use.

 Through the left objects, you can identify and find out about the living conditions of the immigrants in NYC in the 19th and 20th centuries.
-However, many of the articles still need to be included and the ones left are preserved in the Tenement.
+However, many articles still need to be included, and the ones left are preserved in the Tenement.
 You get the best history from the comfort of your home through videos, HD photos, and engaging slideshows.
 It is an excellent innovation by the Tenement Museum to allow a digital visit to the Tenement.

 Virtual Events at the Tenement Museum